In: Blog

 Understanding Ontario’s Sales Tax

 Sales tax in Ontario impacts farms, but there are some exemptions to help lower costs.
-Ontario focuses more on property tax breaks and farm incentives rather than direct sales tax exemptions.
-Still, it is important for farmers and horse boarding operators to understand how the sales tax works in Ontario.
+Rather than direct sales tax exemptions, Ontario focuses more on property tax breaks and farm incentives.
+Still, it is important for farmers and horse boarding operators to understand how sales tax works in Ontario.

-In Ontario, a sales tax of 13% is added to most goods and services.
-This includes the Retail Sales Tax (RST) and the Harmonized Sales Tax (HST).
-Some farm-related items may qualify for exemptions.
-Although direct exemptions are few, there are other ways to save.
+In Ontario, most goods and services have a sales tax of 13%.
+This tax covers the Retail Sales Tax (RST) and the Harmonized Sales Tax (HST).
+A few farm-related items may not have this tax.
+Although direct exemptions are few, there are other ways to save money.

-If you work in Ontario, keep in mind that nearby places like New York State have better sales tax exemptions for farming.
-In New York, using forms like ST-125 allows you to avoid taxes on items like equipment and supplies used mainly for farming.
+If you work in Ontario, keep in mind that nearby places, such as New York State, offer better tax breaks for farming.
+In New York, you can use forms like ST-125.
+This allows you to avoid taxes on things like tools and supplies you mostly use for farming.

 Overview of Sales Tax Exemptions in Agriculture

-Sales tax exemptions in Ontario’s farming sector are meant to lower costs for farm businesses.
-They let you buy specific items without paying the usual 13% tax that most goods and services have.
-This support helps with tasks like growing crops and raising animals.
+Sales tax exemptions for farmers in Ontario help lower their business costs.
+With these exemptions, you can buy specific items without paying the typical 13% tax on most goods and services.
+This support is useful for tasks such as growing crops and raising animals.

 Eligibility Criteria